usnistgov/OSCAL/docs/content/documentation/schema/catalog-layer/catalog/_index.md

 {{% /usa-grid-column %}}
 {{% usa-grid-column class="col-8, padding-left-2" %}}
 An OSCAL catalog is organized as follows:
 - **Metadata**: Metadata syntax is identical and required in all OSCAL models.
-It includes information such as the file's title, publication version, publicaiton date, and OSCAL version.
+It includes information such as the file's title, publication version, publication date, and OSCAL version.
 Metadata is also used to define roles, parties (people, teams and organizations), and locations.
 - **Parameter**: Any parameter applicable to more than one control requirement statement in the catalog may be defined here.
 - **Control**: Each control may contain control-specific parameters, control requirement statements, control objectives, assessment methods, references, and subordinate controls.
 - **Group**: Related controls may be grouped.
 Parameters related to this group may be defined here.
 - **Back Matter**: Back matter syntax is identical in all OSCAL models.
-It is used for attachments, citations, and embeded content such as graphics.
+It is used for attachments, citations, and embedded content such as graphics.
 {{% /usa-grid-column %}}
 {{% /usa-grid-row %}}